In combined state, carbon occurs as:

 A is true but R is false.

-Explanation — Diamond is a bad conductor of electricity since they have no free or mobile electrons, but it is used for making gems.
-However, Graphite is a good conductor of electricity, but is not used for making gems.
+Explanation — A is true as diamond and graphite are crystalline allotropes of carbon.
+R is false as diamond is a bad conductor of electricity because it has no free or mobile electrons, but it is used for making gems.
+Graphite is a good conductor of electricity, but it is not used for making gems.

 Assertion (A): The value of diamond decreases with an increase in the impurities.